Are you worried that your child might have signs of dyslexia, or other learning difficulties?

-Immaturities in their early stages of development may cause some children to struggle in their early years at school.
+Immaturities in early stages of development may cause some children to struggle at school.
 This often raises concerns that they have a learning difficulty or disorder.

-Those who struggle to learn to read are generally considered to be dyslexic.
+Those who struggle to learn to read are often labelled dyslexic.

 What is Dyslexia?

-Dyslexia is often used as a generic label for children who struggle with learning in a classroom.
+Dyslexia is generally used as a generic label for children who struggle with learning in a classroom.
 The standard definition of dyslexia includes those who:

 - have reading difficulties,